Alexander Krull

-Alexander "Alex" Krull (born 31 July 1970) is a German musician who is the lead vocalist for metal band Atrocity, as well as backing vocalist and keyboardist in the band Leaves' Eyes.
+Alexander Krull (born 31 July 1970) is a German musician who is the lead vocalist for metal band Atrocity, as well as backing vocalist and keyboardist in the band Leaves' Eyes.

 Biography

-Krull was born in Ludwigsburg, where he formed Atrocity in 1985.
+Krull was born in Backnang, where he formed Atrocity in 1985.
 He has also worked as a producer for Elis, Leaves' Eyes, and Erben der Schöpfung.
 He uses the Mastersound Studio for his recording work with the bands.
 In 2005, he was named Producer of the Year by True Alternatives magazine.